Business

 The Chief Economist at IDFC First Bank, Gaura Sengupta, said, “The strong growth in remittances has persisted despite weakness in crude oil prices.”

-Adding more, she said, “This is a result of the rising share of the skilled labour force migrating to developed markets such as the US, UK and Singapore.
+Adding more, she stated, “This is a result of the rising share of the skilled labour force migrating to developed markets such as the US, UK and Singapore.
 As per RBI data, these three countries account for a 45% share in total remittances.”

 Oil prices from the Gulf Cooperation Council (GCC) often influence the remittances.